 If you're still absolutely determined to pop a spot at home, despite the potential increase in inflammation, there is a technique to follow, which is important if you're to avoid spreading bacteria and aggravating the area more.
 It's also important to note that you should only consider doing this if a whitehead has formed.
 The first step is making sure the area is clean.
 "Wash your hands thoroughly with soap and water then follow this up with an alcohol-based hand sanitiser," says Dr. Mahto.
 Next is the main event, "using a pin or sterile needle (sterilised with heat or alcohol), being extremely careful, insert it superficially into the roof of the whitehead," explains Dr. Mahto.
 "Using tissue, gently squeeze on either side of the spot and the whitehead should come out easily."

 What Should I Do Immediately After Popping a Spot?

 If you have an issue with continuously picking your spots, try using hydrocolloid patches as these can help heal the spot and avoid temptation to play with the inflamed skin.
-For this, Dr Mahto says spot patches work best if they contain active ingredients such as salicylic acid, like the Skyn Iceland Blemish Dots (£20).
-We also love the Zitsticka Killa Patches (£27) because they feature special microdarts, which quickly deliver the ingredients to get to work beneath the skin's dead skin cell layer.
-In addition to that, the pack also comes with a cleansing swap, which contains ingredients such as salicylic acid and alcohol to clean the area as per Dr Mahto's advice.
+For this, Dr Mahto says spot patches work best if they contain active ingredients such as salicylic acid, like the Dots for Spots (£6) and Zitsticka Killa Patches (£27), which feature special microdarts, quickly delivering the ingredients to get to work beneath the skin's dead skin cell layer.
+The Zitsticka patches also come with a cleansing swap, which contains ingredients such as salicylic acid and alcohol to clean the area as per Dr. Mahto's advice.

 How to Help Treat Hyper-Pigmentation Once the Spot Is Healed?